-- 1. The assistant scorer sits close to the scorer.
-In case the scorer is unable to continue his/her task he/she acts as the substitute for the scorer. - 2.
-His/her responsibilities are: - 2.1 To complete the Libero control sheet (R-6) and to check whether the Libero's replacements during the match are legal or not. - 2.2 To direct and control the timing of TTO, to press the buzzer when it starts to measure its duration and to signal its end, with the buzzer. - 2.3 To handle the manual scoreboard on the scorers' table. - 2.4 To check if the scoreboard shows the right results and if not, to correct it. - 2.5 During TO's and TTO's, to inform the 2nd referee about the position of the Liberos, by using the hand signal of "in" and "out", but only with one hand for each team. - 2.6 To forward to the Game Jury President, immediately after the end of each set, the information about the duration of each set and the starting time and end time of the match, in written form. - 2.7 Where necessary, to assist the scorer by pressing the buzzer to acknowledge and announce substitution requests.
+- 1. The assistant scorer sits close to the scorer in case the scorer is unable to continue his/her task he/she acts as the substitute for the scorer. - 2.
+His/her responsibilities are: - 2.1 To complete the Libero control sheet (R-6) If the e-scoresheet is not in use, and to check whether the Libero's replacements during the match are legal or not. - 2.2 If no lite score is in use, to handle the manual scoreboard on the scorers' table. - 2.3 To check if the scoreboard shows the right results and if not, to correct it. - 2.4 During TO's, to inform the 2nd referee about the position of the Liberos, by using the hand signal of "in" and "out", but only with one hand for each team. - 2.5 To forward to the Game Technical Delegate, immediately after the end of each set, the information about the duration of each set and the starting time and end time of the match, in written form.